Of Giant Teacups and Iconic Nodding Donkeys

-Residing near the border between Brunei and Miri, Kuala Belait has evolved from a small fishing village back in the 20th century to being an essential asset to Brunei’s economical health.
-As the heart of Brunei’s oil and gas industry, Belait is home to both locals and expats who have come to work in the industry.
+Visitors to Belait District are greeted with the giant teacup, and the sight of iconic nodding donkeys, which pumps out the source of Brunei’s prosperous oil and gas economy.
 But oil is not the only thing Belait is rich in.
-With so many different cultures culminating in one district, one can experience a variety of flavor palates as well as visit monumental marks of Brunei’s rich history and diverse people.
+With so many different cultures culminating in one district, visitors can also experience a variety of flavor palates as well as visit monumental marks of Brunei’s rich history and diverse people.

 Top Places to Visit

-Right on the edge of civilization – where the asphalt meets pristine rainforests – a wooden longhouse stands tall and proud amongst lush greenery.
-Take a tour around the timber home and venture out through the trails to search of spectacular waterfalls and serene plunge pools.
+A stone throw’s away from civilisation – where the asphalt meets pristine rainforests – wooden longhouses stand tall and proud amongst lush greenery.
+Take a tour around the timber homes and venture out through the trails in search of spectacular waterfalls and serene plunge pools.

 Billionth Barrel Monument